 The prostate is not well-vascularized and requires 6-8 weeks of antibiotic therapy for resolution of infection.
-In the absence of overt pain and acute illness or toxic appearance that is suspicious for acute bacterial prostatitis, check for a bogginess or tender prostate on examination.
+In the absence of overt pain and acute illness or toxic appearance that is suspicious for acute bacterial prostatitis, (carefully, gently) check for a bogginess or tender prostate on examination.
 Chronic prostatitis may require other urologic investigations and is best referred to a urologist.

-Acute bacterial prostatitis is more obvious (VERY painful) & associated with bacteremia; if you suspect this, do NOT examine the prostate, due to risk of septicemia).
+Acute bacterial prostatitis is more obvious (VERY painful) & associated with bacteremia; if your patient is toxic, do NOT examine the prostate, due to risk of septicemia).

-Which antibiotics have the best penetration into prostatic fluid for treatment of prostatitis?
+Which antimicrobials have the best penetration into prostatic fluid for treatment of prostatitis?